Dori7o/AuctionNextJS/README.md

 ### Installation

-Follow the instructions bellow to install the app
+Follow the instructions below to install the app

 1. Clone the repo
    ```sh